rhmansh/RALEI-SHELL/README.md

 {RALEI SHELL} is a highly responsive and powerful script that offers unlimited possibilities for your webshells b4ckdoor.

 # RELEASE AT
-Mungkin Pertengah Bulan Ramadhan :v
+Mungkin Pertengahan Bulan Mei (May) :v

 # FEATURES
 - Bypass Imunify360 At Upload